Method section

 BreakRing value

-[value is a string: yes or no; default value: no]
+is a string: yes

 By default, a bond that belongs to a ring is not broken in $\scriptstyle{(}$0,1$\scriptstyle{)}$ transformations.
 However, there might be ring opening reactions of our interest.